liu-mengyang/rust-mmdeploy/README.md

 * Directly use converted models [here](https://github.com/liu-mengyang/mmdeploy-converted-models) ^_^
 * Or follow [MMDeploy documentation](https://mmdeploy.readthedocs.io/en/latest/get_started.html#convert-model) to install and convert appropriate model

-In this example, we use demo-image from relative algorithm repo.

 ### Classifier API

 Deploy image classification models converted by MMDeploy.